Own-Data-Privateer/hoardy-web/tool/README.md

 will mirror all pages those URLs start with `https://archiveofourown.org/works/` and all their requisites, but the pages contained in files named `~/hoardy-web/latest/archiveofourown.org/works__3733123*.wrr` and their requisites will be mirrored first.

-Finally, there is also the `--boring` option, which allows you to load some input `PATH`s without queuing them as roots, even when no `--root-*` options are specified or specified `--root-*` options say those reqres should be taken as roots.
+Finally, there is also the `--boring` option, which allows you to load some input `PATH`s without queuing them as roots, even when the lack of or the specified `--root-*` options imply that they should be.
 E.g., the following

 ```
 hoardy-web mirror \
   --to ~/hoardy-web/mirror8 \
-  --boring ~/hoardy-web/latest/i.imgur.com \
+  ~/hoardy-web/latest/archiveofourown.org/works__[0-9]*.wrr \
   --boring ~/hoardy-web/latest/archiveofourown.org \
-  ~/hoardy-web/latest/archiveofourown.org/works__[0-9]*.wrr
+  --boring ~/hoardy-web/latest/i.imgur.com
 ```

-will load (an index of) everything under `~/hoardy-web/latest/i.imgur.com` and `~/hoardy-web/latest/archiveofourown.org` into memory but will only mirror the contents of `~/hoardy-web/latest/archiveofourown.org/works__[0-9]*.wrr` files and their requisites.
+will load (an index of) everything under `~/hoardy-web/latest/archiveofourown.org` and `~/hoardy-web/latest/i.imgur.com` into memory but will only mirror the contents of `~/hoardy-web/latest/archiveofourown.org/works__[0-9]*.wrr` files and their requisites.
+That is, images and `CSS` stylesheets from `archiveofourown.org` and images from `i.imgur.com` that are referenced by pages from `archiveofourown.org/works__[0-9]*.wrr` will be `mirror`ed together with the latter, but any other URLs from those `--boring` inputs will be ignored.

 ### Control which versions (visits) get mirrored